 Each year at the February meeting, the Compensation Committee reviews the ownership levels to assure adherence to the guidelines.
-In 2021, the Compensation Committee conducted its annual review to assess whether each officer was at or moving toward the required ownership level for his or her position.
+In 2022, the Compensation Committee conducted its annual review to assess whether each officer was at or moving toward the required ownership level for his or her position.
 The Compensation Committee determined that all NEOs were in compliance with the ownership guidelines.
-Mr. Vermillion, Mr. Christie and Ms. Rosentrater have until 2024 to meet the required ownership target based on their promotion date of October 1, 2019.
+Ms. Rosentrater has until 2024 to meet the required ownership target based on her promotion date of October 1, 2019.